evanthebouncy/RPS_rl/README.md

-## A SIMPLE REINFORCEMENT LEARNING AGENT FOR ROCK PAPER SISSORS ##
+# A SIMPLE REINFORCEMENT LEARNING AGENT FOR ROCK PAPER SISSORS

 A simple personal project to brush up RL using rock paper sissor playing

-# States
+## States

-We consider the simple state of the past 2 exchanges, i.e. [(R,P), (P,S)] are two past exchanges where player 1 threw Rock then Paper, while player 2 threw Paper and Sissor.
+We consider the simple state of the past 1 exchanges, i.e. [(R,P)] are past exchange where player 1 threw Rock, while player 2 threw Paper

-There are 3^4 = 81 total states

-# Actions
+## Actions

 An action is either R or P or S

-# Q values
+## Q Table

-A table of Q values is stored for every state-action pair, estimating its values.

-i.e. ([(R,P), (P,S)], R) is the Q value for a particular past 2 throws, and throwing Rock in the current state.

-all Q values initialized to 1 / 3 then improved
+The state , action pairs are stored in a dictionary, all values initialized to 0.0

-# Q learning
+## Q learning

+The standard bellman update was applied:

+The new Q value for a state/value pair is the current reward (win / lose) plus the discounted best future reward (argmaxing the action)

+this new Q value is diffed with the old Q value, and a small fraction of it is updated to the Q value